 Situated Between (Treacy & Ozkal), Crayonograph, Le Gun no. 6, a journal from The Pre-Vinylite Society … and a typeset rectangular doily

-Here are a few books that caught our attention in recent weeks.
+Here are a few miscellaneous graphic artefacts that caught our attention in recent weeks.

 In Aotearoa New Zealand, Designers Speak (Up) is challenging the male-dominated awards system.
 By Catherine Griffiths

 A new campaign aims to address the gender imbalance in New Zealand design, writes Catherine Griffiths.
 For the past two decades, the Designers Institute of New Zealand (DINZ) has awarded its top accolade, the Black Pin, 43 times: 40 men, 3 women.

 Three books – all crowd-funded – from Spitalfields Life, offer complementary, clear-eyed observations of the history of London’s East End

 The anonymous ‘Gentle Author’, best known for his popular daily blog Spitalfields Life, has built up an impressive small publishing ‘empire’ with crowd-funded books that largely deal with stories and images from the history of London’s East End.